October half-term at Box Hill

-Pick up our school holiday toadstool tiptoe trail from the shepherd's hut (between 10am and 3pm) in the car park (suggested donation of £1 per trail please) to explore Box Hill and learn about the fantastic fungi that live and thrive here.
+Pick up our school holiday toadstool tiptoe trail from the shepherd's hut (between 10am and 3pm) in the car park to explore Box Hill and learn about the fantastic fungi that live and thrive here.
 Suitable for all ages.

 What to wear